chansey97/wor-gacha-simulator/EN/conclusion.md

 **Q:** What if the Limited Invocation of Spirits is accompanied by two pools (e.g., Special Invocation and Crazy Invocation)?

-**A:** If the Limited Pool features good heroes, prioritize Special Invocation as the secondary pool.
+**A:** If the Special Invocation features good heroes, prioritize Special Invocation as the secondary pool.
 The Crazy Pool's doubled probability boost provides diminishing returns under Dual-Pool Strategy.

 | Limited Invocation of Spirits + Special Invocation of Spirits | average | max    |
 | ------------------------------------------------------------- | ------- | ------ |